flarum/docs/docs/extend/update-2_0.md

 #### Compat API

 ##### <span class="breaking">Breaking</span>
 * The compat API has been removed, for most extensions this should not be a problem.
 If you are using the compat API to allow other extensions to extend your modules, you can drop it and instead just make sure all your modules are imported to be automatically registered.
+For example, [tags in 1.x used the compat API to expose its modules](https://github.com/flarum/framework/blob/1.x/extensions/tags/js/src/forum/compat.js).
+In 2.0 [insuring the modules are imported is enough](https://github.com/flarum/framework/blob/2.x/extensions/tags/js/src/forum/forum.ts).

 #### Importing Modules